Devographics/Monorepo/README.md

 -   If `SURVEYS_DIR` is defined, surveys data will be loaded locally instead of from GitHub.
 -   If `LOCALES_DIR` is defined, locales data will be loaded locally instead of from GitHub.
 -   If `ENTITIES_DIR` is defined, entities data will be loaded locally instead of from GitHub.

+## Other 3rd party services

+- Plausible for analytics